Code-Institute-Submissions/raw-dessert-recipes/README.md

 ### Functionalities
 1. **Recipes (homepage)**
-    * **Recipes**: User selects the drop down arrow, which displays recipe details in an accordion popout style.
+    * **Recipes**: User selects the drop-down arrow, which displays recipe details in an accordion popout style.
     * **Edit Button**: User selects the edit button to update/make changes to the recipe.
 The recipe with all details opens in an edit recipe page and includes the recipe details.
 The user make changes and adds a new version of the recipe by selecting the edit recipe button.
     * **Delete Button:** User selects the delete button to remove a recipe.
 2. **New Recipes**